MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-School-Houses/instructions2.md

 9. Write a SQL statement to remove Ernie Dawson from the Pupil table.

-10. Paisley house was a short lived idea.
+10. Berneray house was a short lived idea.
 Write a SQL statement to delete this house from the database.